 At age 47, Moore married Robert Levine, a physician who was 18 years her junior.
 They met when he paid an emergency house call to treat Moore’s mother for bronchitis.
 He told her that she could call him any time if her mother’s condition worsened.
 She answered, “Can I call you for loneliness?”
 They remained married for 35 years, until her death.

 When she was 33, just before The Mary Tyler Moore Show began, she had been diagnosed with Type I juvenile diabetes, which affected her health for the rest of her life.
-The causes of Type I diabetes are not fully understood, but probably both genes and environment play a role; more on Type I diabetes below.
-Her family's health history was bleak; her mother was an alcoholic and her sister, Elizabeth, died at age 21 from a combination of alcohol and drugs.
+The cause of Type I diabetes is not fully understood, but probably both genes and environment play a role; more on Type I diabetes below.
+Her family’s health history was bleak; her mother was an alcoholic and her sister, Elizabeth, died at age 21 from a combination of alcohol and drugs.
 Her brother died at age 47 from kidney cancer and her only son, who died at 24 of a gunshot wound, had addiction problems.
 Moore wrote two memoirs, After All (1995) and Growing Up Again (2009), in which she described her descent into alcoholism and ultimate treatment.
 From 1984 on, she described herself as a recovering alcoholic.

 In 2012, at age 75, Moore had a non-malignant brain tumor, called a meningioma, removed.
 One out of every four brain tumors are meningiomas that rarely spread to other parts of the body, so if a surgeon can cut out the entire tumor from the brain covering, the patient can usually be considered cured.
 Actress Elizabeth Taylor had a meningioma removed more than 15 years before she died.
 We do not know what causes meningiomas, but they are associated with radiation, female hormones and genetic abnormalities.
 The first signs of a meningioma are often blurred vision, headaches, hearing or memory loss, weakness in the arms and legs or eventually seizures.
 Chemotherapy is generally not effective.
 They usually do not cause symptoms until they reach 1-4 inches in size when they start to press on and damage the brain.